Free (Ultra Naté song): Chart performance

 "Free" reached number one in Italy, as well as and on the US Billboard Dance Club Play chart.
 It peaked inside the top 10 in Canada, France, Iceland, Ireland, Switzerland, and the United Kingdom.
 In the latter country, it reached number four during its second week on the UK Singles Chart, on June 15, 1997.
 The song also was a top-20 hit in Norway and Belgium, where it reached numbers 17 and 11, respectively.
 In addition, it peaked within the top 30 in the Netherlands, New Zealand, and Sweden, the top 40 in Australia and Austria, and the top 50 in Germany.
 On the Eurochart Hot 100, "Free" went to number eight in September 1997.
 On the Billboard Hot 100, it peaked at number 75.
+In West Asia, it became a top-10 hit in Israel, peaking at number ten on July 22, 1997.
+It spent 6 weeks inside the Israeli top 30.
 It was certified gold in France and platinum in the United Kingdom, with respective sales of 250,000 and 600,000.
 In 2003, various remixes of "Free", published by Curvve Recordings and Peace Bisquit, reached number 23 on the Billboard Dance Club Play chart.